Bees and toxic chemicals: Effects of intoxication

+The introduction of certain chemical substances—such as ethanol or pesticides or defensive toxic biochemicals produced by plants—to a bee's environment can cause the bee to display abnormal or unusual behavior and disorientation.
+In sufficient quantities, such chemicals can poison and even kill the bee.
+The effects of alcohol on bees have long been recognized.
+For example, John Cumming described the effect in an 1864 publication on beekeeping.

-When bees become intoxicated from ethanol consumption or poisoned with other chemicals. their balance is affected.
-Researchers at Oklahoma State University have put inebriated honey bees on running wheels in shuttle-boxes with a stimulus to get them to move.
-They found that the bees moved less when exposed to higher ethanol levels.
+When bees become intoxicated from ethanol consumption or poisoned with other chemicals, their balance is affected.
+Charles Abramson's group at Oklahoma State University has put inebriated bees on running wheels, where they exhibit locomotion difficulties.
+They also put honey bees in shuttle-boxes that used a stimulus to encourage the bees to move, and found that they were less mobile as they became more intoxicated.

 An intoxicated bee often extends its proboscis.
 Inebriated bees spend more time flying.
 If a bee is sufficiently intoxicated, it becomes unable to walk.
 Inebriated bees typically have many more flying accidents.
 Some bees that consume ethanol become too inebriated to find their way back to the hive, and die as a result.
 Bozic et al. (2006) found that alcohol consumption by honeybees disrupts foraging and social behaviors, and has some similar effects to poisoning with insecticides.
-An experiment on Africanised honey bees was terminated after 5 hours after subjects exposed to ethanol became dangerously aggressive.
+Some bees become more aggressive after consuming alcohol.

+Exposure to alcohol can have a prolonged effect on bees, lasting as long as 48 hours.
+This phenomenon is also observed in fruit flies and is connected to the neurotransmitter octopamine in fruit flies, which is also present in bees.

 Bees as ethanol inebriation models

-One study suggested that bee inebriation models may be valuable for understanding vertebrate ethanol intoxication, given how insect and vertebrate nervous systems are similar.
+In 1999, David Sandeman suggested that bee inebriation models may be valuable for understanding vertebrate ethanol intoxication, given the homology and convergence of insect and vertebrate nervous systems.

-Bees were fed ethanol solutions and their behavior was observed.
-Researchers placed the bees in harnesses then fed them varying concentrations of alcohol in into sugar solutions.
-Tests of locomotion, foraging, social interaction and aggressiveness were performed; functioning is impaired much as in humans.The interaction of bees with antabuse (disulfiram, a treatment for alcoholism) has been tested.
+The bees are fed ethanol solutions and their behavior observed.
+Researchers place the bees in harnesses, and feed them varying concentrations of alcohol in into sugar solutions.
+Tests of locomotion, foraging, social interaction and aggressiveness are performed; functioning is impaired much as in humans.
+The interaction of bees with antabuse (disulfiram, a treatment for alcoholism) has been tested as well.

 Bee exposure to other toxic and inebriating chemicals

 Synthetic chemicals

+Bees can be severely and even fatally affected by pesticides, fertilizers, copper sulfate and other chemicals that man has introduced into the environment.